jbenavidez/react-django-docker/README.md

 # App Concepts
 <ul>
 <li>The back-end of this app is builded on Django.
-Django will prepare the data to server to the front-end.</li>
+Django will prepare the data to and send it to the front-end.</li>
 <li>The front-end of this app is builed on React, React will digest end-points  to display the company information.  </li>
 <li> Docker is being used to package the front-end, back-end,nginx  into containers </li>
 </ul>